Today’s Sociology: Ideology and Partisan Advocacy

 “Today, sociology treats complex and contested questions with the most simplified framework imaginable.
 All questions about human life are now equations of victims and victimizers and the mechanisms by which the powerful oppress the powerless.
 No alternative explanatory models for the empirical outcomes we see in the world are entertained or even acknowledged as legitimate.
 All evidence that cannot be adequately twisted to fit the storyline is ignored.
 Outright mendacity about empirical matters is embraced, details of cases are occluded, and everything is furiously spun from the start in the direction desired.”

-Woke Sociology is Fake Social Justice.
-Social Justice Without Economic Class.
+Sociology is Fake Social Justice: Social Justice Without Economic Class.

-Sociology has long attracted people interested in making the social world better, and more fair to those who have suffered from discrimination.
+Sociology has long attracted egalitarians and people interested in making the social world better and more fair to those who have suffered from discrimination.
 They regarded themselves as natural experts on questions of the general good and social justice.
-Historically sociology aligned with the ‘Old Left’ which focused on class struggle, unions, redistribution, and improving material conditions.
-They sought to elevate low income, and ‘marginalized’ people of all backgrounds.
-Their studies of disparities in wealth and power primarily looked at social and economic predictors such as money, class, heredity and nepotism.
+Historically sociology aligned with the ‘Old Left’ which focused on improving life for low income and ‘marginalized’ people of all backgrounds.
+They studied economic inequality without assuming a moral obligation of society to arrange itself so that all groups are equal on socially valued outcomes

-In contrast, the dominant concern of today’s ‘woke’ sociology is achieving outcome equality for groups defined by their race, gender, sexual orientation, ethnicity, immigration status, indigeneity and physical ability.
-Left progressive universalism has been replaced by tribalism and competitive victimhood.
+By contrast, the dominant concern of today’s ‘woke’ sociology is achieving outcome equality for groups defined by their race, gender, sexual orientation, ethnicity, immigration status, indigeneity and physical ability.
+When sociology departments, advocate “dismantling structures and ideologies that uphold, normalize, naturalize, and legitimate/justify all forms of inequality”, this is in the context of promoting DEI not advocating wealth redistribution.
+Egalitarian economics and liberal progressive universalism has been replaced by tribalism and competitive victimhood.

 Critical Theory and Intersectionality Underlie Woke Sociology